YashikaVerma156/EnclaveSim/README.md

 * How to build it?

 ```
-a) To build with configuration, encryption and num_core paramenter
+a) To build with parameter configuration, encryption, and num_core

 $ ./build.sh ${configuration} ${encryption_operation} ${num_core}
 $ ./build.sh enclave off 8